LastAdequateCoder/LinkedinLanguageExtension/README.md

-LinkedIn Language Extension
+# 📚 LinkedIn Language Extension

 A Chrome extension that filters LinkedIn job postings — helping users quickly find posts in their preferred language.

-🚀 Features
+## 🚀 Features

-Detects the language of job titles.
+- Detects the language of job titles.

-Improves LinkedIn’s default filtering to make job search easier.
+- Improves LinkedIn’s default filtering to make job search easier.

-⚙️ Motivation
+## ⚙️ Motivation

 LinkedIn often lacks fine-grained language filters.
-This extension helps multilingual job seekers efficiently filter job postings by language—saving time and reducing frustration.
+This extension helps multilingual job seekers efficiently filter job postings by language — saving time and reducing frustration.

-🛠️ How It Works
+## 🛠️ How It Works

-Intercepts LinkedIn’s API responses or observes the DOM.
+- Intercepts LinkedIn’s API responses or observes the DOM.

-Extracts job title and description text.
+- Extracts job title and description text.

-Runs a language detection algorithm.
+- Runs a language detection algorithm.

-Hides job posts in other languages other than given.
+- Hides job posts in languages other than the specified one.

-🔧 Installation
+## 🔧 Installation

-Clone or download the repo.
+1. Clone or download this repository.

-Open Chrome and go to chrome://extensions.
+2. Open Chrome and navigate to `chrome://extensions`.

-Enable Developer mode.
+3. Enable **Developer mode** (toggle switch at the top right).

-Click Load unpacked and select the project folder.
+4. Click **Load unpacked** and select the project folder.

-Refresh LinkedIn and watch language tags appear!
+5. Refresh LinkedIn — language filtering is now active!

-📂 File Structure
-pgsql
-Copy
-Edit
-├── manifest.json       # Chrome extension metadata
-├── scripts/            # Core JS logic (language detection, DOM injection) ├── css/                # Styling for tags
-└── views/              # UI components (if any popups/options)
-📚 Dependencies
+## 📚 Dependencies

-A JavaScript language detection library
+- A JavaScript language detection library

-🔧 Usage
+## 🔧 Usage

-Once loaded, the extension works automatically.
-If you deactivate or unload it, the tags disappear.
+Once loaded, the extension works automatically in the background.
+If you deactivate or unload it, language filtering will stop.

+---

+Feel free to contribute or suggest improvements!